PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 ```

-<b>Note:</b> The parameters in the configuration file are the initialization parameters for the production line.
-If you wish to change the initialization parameters for the pedestrian attribute recognition production line, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
+<b>Note:</b> The parameters in the configuration file are the initialization parameters for the pipeline.
+If you wish to change the initialization parameters for the pedestrian attribute recognition pipeline, you can directly modify the parameters in the configuration file and load the configuration file for prediction.
 Additionally, CLI prediction also supports passing in a configuration file, simply specify the path to the configuration file with `--pipeline`.

 ## 3. Development Integration/Deployment

-If the production line meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.
+If the pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.

-If you need to integrate the production line directly into your Python project, you can refer to the example code in [2.2.2 Python Script Integration](#222-python脚本方式集成).
+If you need to integrate the pipeline directly into your Python project, you can refer to the example code in [2.2.2 Python Script Integration](#222-python脚本方式集成).

 In addition, PaddleX also provides three other deployment methods, which are detailed as follows:

 🚀 <b>High-Performance Inference</b>: In practical production environments, many applications have strict performance requirements for deployment strategies, especially in terms of response speed, to ensure the efficient operation of the system and a smooth user experience.
 To this end, PaddleX provides a high-performance inference plugin, which aims to deeply optimize the performance of model inference and pre/post-processing to significantly speed up the end-to-end process.
 For detailed information on high-performance inference, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

 ☁️ <b>Service-Oriented Deployment</b>: Service-oriented deployment is a common form of deployment in practical production environments.
 By encapsulating the inference functionality into a service, clients can access these services via network requests to obtain inference results.
-PaddleX supports multiple service-oriented deployment solutions for production lines.
+PaddleX supports multiple service-oriented deployment solutions for pipelines.
 For detailed information on service-oriented deployment, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/serving.en.md).

 Below are the API references for basic service-oriented deployment and examples of multi-language service calls: